 - As written by the provider, up to a consecutive 31-day supply of a Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits. - A one-cycle supply of an oral contraceptive.
-You may obtain up to three cycles at one time if you pay a Coinsurance for each cycle supplied.
+You may obtain up to three cycles at one time if you pay a Copayment for each cycle supplied.

-Your Coinsurance is determined by the tier to which the Claims Administrator's Prescription Drug List Management Committee has assigned the Prescription Drug Product.
+Your Copayment is determined by the tier to which the Claims Administrator's Prescription Drug List Management Committee has assigned the Prescription Drug Product.
 All Prescription Drug Products on the Prescription Drug List are assigned to Tier-1, Tier-2 or Tier-3.
 Please access www.myuhc.com through the Internet, or call the Customer Service number on your ID card to determine tier status.

-10% of the Prescription Drug Cost, but not less than \$10 per Prescription Order or Refill for a Tier-1 Prescription Drug Product.
+\$10 per Prescription Order or Refill for a Tier-1 Prescription Drug Product.

-20% of the Prescription Drug Cost, but not less than \$20 per Prescription Order or Refill for a Tier-2 Prescription Drug Product.
+\$25 per Prescription Order or Refill for a Tier-2 Prescription Drug Product.

-30% of the Prescription Drug Cost, but not less than \$30 per Prescription Order or Refill for a Tier-3 Prescription Drug Product.
+\$40 per Prescription Order or Refill for a Tier-3 Prescription Drug Product.